APSL/django-yubin/docs/index.rst

     queue
     mailviews
     settings
+    contributing

 Django Mailer fork
 ==================

 django-mailer-2 is a fork form Chris Beaven fort to of James Tauber's `django-mailer`__

 This document is readthedocs version of the fork that Chris and James made the original document with some additional information.

 .. __: http://github.com/jtauber/django-mailer